eevee's puzzles

 sudoku

 Unless otherwise noted, these use standard variant rules.
-If you play via SudokuPad, the applicable rules are spelled out within the puzzle.
+If you play via SudokuPad, the full rules are spelled out within the puzzle.
 All you really need to know is the basic rule of a sudoku: fill the grid with the digits 1 to 9, such that each digit appears exactly once in each row, column, and box (a bold 3×3 region).

 "Solution" links go to Sudoku Maker, which both gives the solution and also lets you edit the puzzle if you like.

-1. 🥇 approachable balance
+2. 🥇 approachable balance

 2